Ivan Mazepa: Independent Ukraine

-Mazepa's portrait is found on the ₴10 (Ukrainian currency) bill.

 In August 2009, a monument to the hetman, the work of the sculptor Giennadij Jerszow, was unveiled at Dytynets Park in Chernihiv.
-The opening was accompanied by clashes between the police and opponents of the Mazepa.
+The opening was accompanied by clashes between the police and opponents of Mazepa.

 After researching his genealogy in 2009, Ukrainian President Viktor Yushchenko did not rule out that his family is connected with the family of Mazepa.

 In August 2009, Yushchenko decreed the resuming of a halted construction of an Ivan Mazepa monument in Poltava.
 A monument to Mazepa was to be erected on Slava Square in Kyiv in 2010 to fulfill a decree of Yushchenko.
 In May 2010 Kyiv city civil servants stated the city was ready to establish a monument as soon as the Cabinet of Ukraine would fund this project.
 According to them the situation was similar to other unrealised monuments such as the "Unification Monument" and a monument to Pylyp Orlyk who in 2010 were conceived in 2002 and 2003 but still not built in 2010.
 The Poltava City Council on 25 February 2016 voted in favor of the monument.
 On 6 May 2016 President Petro Poroshenko unveiled the Mazepa monument in Poltava.

-The Ivan Mazepa Street in Kyiv, which runs past the Pechersk Lavra, was partly changed to Lavrska Street in July 2010.
+The name of the part of Ivan Mazepa Street in Kyiv, which runs past the Pechersk Lavra, was changed to Lavrska Street in July 2010.
 The move was met with protests.
+An exhibition dedicated to Mazepa is active in the Hetmanship Museum in Kyiv.

+Mazepa's portrait is found on the ₴10 (Ukrainian currency) bill.
+Mazepynka, a type of military headwear worn by soldiers of the Ukrainian Sich Riflemen, Galician Army, Ukrainian Insurgent Army and modern-day Armed Forces of Ukraine (since 2015) was named after hetman Ivan Mazepa.

+A church bell originally ordered by Mazepa for a church in his capital Baturyn was discovered in 2015 at the Saint Nicholas Cathedral in the Russian city of Orenburg.
+In 2018 a representative of the Patriarch of Constantinople proclaimed the anathema on Mazepa to be uncanonical, as it had been laid out of political grounds.
+During his visit to Mazepa's former capital of Baturyn in 2019, Ukrainian president Petro Poroshenko compared the hetman to George Washington, Simon Bolivar and Mahatma Gandhi.
+A major exhibition dedicated to Mazepa and his era opened in 2025 in Kyiv Pechersk Lavra.

+In other countries

 In Galați (Romania), Mazepa is remembered in the name of two central neighbourhoods (Mazepa I and II) and with a statue in a park on Basarabiei street.